pretix/pretix-docs/docs/topics/event-series.md

 Once you are happy with your choices for the mandatory settings and the many optional settings on the page, click the :btn:Save: button.
 You will be taken back to the dates overview page titled "Dates".
 The dates you just created are now displayed in the list on this page.

+As a practical example, let us assume you are offering an event titled "Sales workshop" every Monday and Wednesday at 10 AM in the second half of the year 2025.
+In the box titled "Repetition rule", make the following choice:
+"Repeat every 1 week(s), starting at 2025-07-01."
+Check the boxes next to "Monday" and "Wednesday".
+Select the radio button next to "Repeat until" and choose the date 2025-12-31.

+The "Preview" on the right side of the page is useful for double-checking the repetition rule.
+It will display the first ten and last ten dates you are about to create.

+Under "Times", click the :btn-icon:fa3-plus: Add a single time slot: button.
+Choose an event start time of 10:00:00.
+Optionally, you may choose an event end time of 12:00:00 and an admission time of 09:30:00.

+Under "General information", put the name "Sales workshop" into the "Name" field.
+Under "Quotas", choose "Standard ticket" in the "Products" field.

+Once you have taken these steps and made your optional choices, click the :btn:Save: button.

 ## Troubleshooting